Aurelio Giorni: Elshuco Trio

-The Elshuco Trio was formed in 1918 with founding members Samuel Gardner (violin), Willem Willeke (violincello), and Richard Epstein (piano).
-Willem Willeke was the leader and remained the only cellist throughout the group's existence.
+The Elshuco Trio was formed in 1918 with founding members Samuel Gardner (violin), Willem Willeke (cello), and Richard Epstein (piano).
+Willem Willeke was the leader and remained the only cellist throughout the group.
 The unusual first name was derived from the first syllables of the name of their patroness, Elizabeth Shurtleff Coolidge (1864-1953), who established the Berkshire String Quartet in 1916 and started the Berkshire Chamber Music Festival at South Mountain, Pittsfield, Massachusetts, in 1918.
 The group had its first public performance at Aeolian Hall in midtown Manhattan in New York City on October 31, 1918.

 Aurelio joined the group in the summer of 1919 after Richard Epstein's death.
 Late in 1919, Reber Johnson also played with the group briefly.
 By 1920, Elias Breeskin had replaced Samual Gardner on violin.
 Elias Breeskin left in 1921 and was replaced by William Kroll the following year, who stayed with the group until 1929, when he was replaced by Karl Kraeuter.

 The Trio sometimes played for the annual Berkshire Festival of Chamber Music in South Mountain, Pittsfield, Massachusetts.
 Other known appearances reported where:

-The last performance of the Elshuco Trio was their final concert of their 15th season on March 7, 1933, in the United Engineering Societies auditorium (New York), and was augmented for the occasion by Conrad Held, violinist.
-The works played were the two Brahms piano quartets, in A Major, Op.
-26, and G Minor, Op.
+The last performance of the Elshuco Trio was their final concert of their 15th season on 7 March 1933, in the United Engineering Societies auditorium (New York), and was augmented for the occasion by Conrad Held, violinist.
+The works played were the two Brahms piano quartets, in A major, Op.
+26, and G minor, Op.
 25.